swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 }
 ```

+The user is forced to specify how cases are handled if they are introduced later.
+This
+allows ABI-stable libraries to add cases without risking undefined behavior in client
+binaries that haven't yet been recompiled.

-When a resilient library knows that an enumeration will not be extended, and
+When a resilient library knows that an enumeration will never be extended, the author
-wants to improve the performance of using it, the author can annotate the enum
-with `@frozen`.
-This annotation has a wide range of effects, but one of its
-effects is to enable callers to perform exhaustive switches over the frozen
-enumeration.
-Thus, resilient library authors that are interested in the
-exhaustive switching behavior are able to opt-into it.

-However, in Swift today it is not possible for the default, "non-resilient"
-dialect to opt-in to the extensible enumeration behavior.
-That is, there is no
+can annotate the enum with `@frozen`, which in the case of enums is a guarantee that no
+further cases can be added.
+For example, the `Optional` type in the standard library is
+frozen, as no third option beyond `some` and `none` will ever be added.
+This brings
+performance benefits, and also the convenience of not requiring an `@unknown default` case.

+`@frozen` is a powerful attribute that can be applied to both structs and enums.
+It has a
+wide ranging number of effects, including exposing their size directly as part of the ABI
+and providing direct access to stored properties.
+However, on enums it happens to
+have source-level effects on the behavior of switch statements by clients of a library.
+This difference was introduced late in the process of reviewing SE-0192.

+Extensibility of enums is also desirable for non-resilient libraries.
+Without it, there is no
-way for a Swift package to be able to evolve a public enumeration without
+way for a Swift package to be able to evolve a public enumeration without breaking the API.
+However, in Swift today it is not possible for the default, "non-resilient" dialect to opt-in
-breaking the API.
-This is a substantial limitation, and greatly reduces the
+to the extensible enumeration behavior.
+This is a substantial limitation, and greatly reduces
-utility of enumerations in non-resilient Swift.
-Over the past years, many
+the utility of enumerations in non-resilient Swift.

-packages ran into this limitation when trying to express APIs using enums.
-As a
+Over the past years, many packages have run into this limitation when trying to express APIs
-non-exhaustive list of problems this can cause:
+using enums.
+As a non-exhaustive list of problems this can cause:

 - Using enumerations to represent `Error`s is inadvisable, as if new errors need
   to be introduced they cannot be added to existing enumerations.
 This leads to